Lahore Punjab, Pakistan Travel Guide

 Transitioning Weather

-Fewer crowds, potentially lower prices, pleasant early spring/late autumn, mango season start.
+Fewer crowds, potentially lower prices, pleasant the beginning of spring/late autumn, mango season start.

 Rising temperatures (Apr-May), post-monsoon humidity (Sept-Oct), fewer major events.